alanvoss/talk_proposals/rubyconf/concurrent_io.md

-This is a presentation on a few approaches you can use to simultaneously interact with multiple services that are required to produce output from your Ruby application to speed things up.
+This is a presentation on a few approaches you can use to simultaneously interact with multiple services that are required to produce output from your Ruby application in order to speed things up.

 ## Description